jutkko/zfaff/stocks/tsla.md

 # TSLA
-I try to organise this section so one can find all the sources I use to build a high conviction for Tesla.
+Since mid 2020, I spent more than 500 hours on learning about Tesla.
+This will increase in the coming months and years.
+In order to have a more organised approach for getting the information, I will organise it a bit.
+Below is an incomplete list of sources I use to build a high conviction for Tesla.

 ## Dave
 [Dave Lee on Investing](https://www.youtube.com/c/DaveLeeonInvesting)